Ten Realities of Photo Organization

 1) Photo organization never comes without some effort.

-2) With surprisingly little effort, photos can be organized in a acceptable manor.
+2) With surprisingly little effort, photos can be organized in a acceptable manner.

 3) A photo collection only ever grows.